 - You want additional cash now.

-- You itemize your deductions and want to save income taxes.
+- You want to save income taxes and possibly capital gains taxes.

 - You own a valuable asset that you are willing to sell for less than it is worth.